Ayoub-Elkhaiari/AskDB-AI-Natural-Language-Query-Engine/README.md

 - Keep `.env` private and excluded from source control in production.
 - Rotate OpenRouter keys if exposed.
 - This project enforces read-only query execution by design.
+- A simple CI pipeline has been implemented.
+In the future, when running in a production environment, real unit tests can be added to ensure greater security and reliability.

 ---